Here you can learn about terms and concepts that you meet in the documentation on Flussonic Media Server.

 - First, the video and audio data must be compressed

 - Then it must be packed in container for streaming via a certain protocol.

-A container is the format into which encoded data in a file or stream is packed for transmission over a network.
+A container is the format for packaging encoded data in a file or stream for transmission over a network.
 Packets with audio and video data are transmitted at the transport layer according to the OSI model.

-The container format is self-sufficient and independent of the delivery protocol, that is, you can pack the data and play it on your local machine, but not necessarily transfer it over the network.
+The container format is self-sufficient and independent of the delivery protocol, that is, you can package the data and play it on your local machine, and not necessarily transfer it over the network.

-It is a technology for compressing raw video for subsequent packing into a container for transmission using a specific protocol.
+It is a technology for compressing raw video for subsequent packaging into a container, which, in turn, will be used for delivery via a specific streaming protocol.